Georgianna Kathleen Symonette

 Georgianna Kathleen Symonette (4 April 1902 – 14 May 1965) a Bahamian suffragist, was the founding chairwoman of the Women's Branch of the Progressive Liberal Party and founding member of the Women's Suffrage Movement.
-Her, son Clement became Deputy Prime Minister of the Bahamas and her granddaughter, Attorney General and Minister for Legal Affairs.
+Her son Clement T. Maynard became Deputy Prime Minister of the Bahamas and her granddaughter, Attorney General and Minister for Legal Affairs.

 Early life and education

 Georgianna Kathleen Symonette was born on 4 April 1902 in Wemyss Bight, Eleuthera, to Olivia Major and George Enoch Symonette.
 She attended the government school in Wemyss Bight.

 Career

 After Symonette finished her schooling, she became an assistant teacher in Wemyss Bight.
-Symonette relocated to Nassau to pursue nursing as a career at Bahamas General Hospital (now the Princess Margaret Hospital).
+She relocated to Nassau to pursue nursing as a career at Bahamas General Hospital (now the Princess Margaret Hospital).

 Suffragist

 Along with Mary Ingraham, Eugenia Lockhart and Mabel Walker, Symonette founded the Women's Suffrage Movement (WSM).

 Personal life

-Her son Clement Maynard II was the Deputy Prime Minister of the Bahamas from 1985 to 1992, and Symonette's granddaughter Allyson Maynard Gibson assumed the position of Attorney General and Minister for Legal Affairs in 2012.
+Symonette's son Clement Maynard II was the Deputy Prime Minister of the Bahamas from 1985 to 1992, and her granddaughter Allyson Maynard Gibson formerly held the position of Attorney General and Minister for Legal Affairs.